 The art project “Earth Plastic View” at the Matterhorn visualises the volume of plastic that exists worldwide in granule form.
 The red line marks the limit of this proliferation in 2019, while the orange line indicates the level forecast for 2035.

 The volume of plastic in the world in 2019 represented in granule form covers approx. 14 km3, which corresponds to the volume of the Matterhorn above an altitude of 2,600 metres across a radius of 3.78 kilometres.
 The summit of the Matterhorn is at the centre of this radius.
-The virtually superimposed red line demarcates the volume within this volume.
+The virtually superimposed red line demarcates the volume within this radius.

 If we fail to alter the way we handle plastic, the volume of plastic in the world is expected to grow to around 32 km3 by 2035.
 This corresponds to the volume of the Matterhorn above an altitude of 2,600 metres across a radius of 5.66 kilometres.
 The summit of the Matterhorn is at the centre of this radius.
 The virtually superimposed orange line demarcates the volume within this volume.